 Working in partnership to create value through property solutions; an Enterprise Campus: Co-location between public and commercial partners.

-We supported South Staffordshire Council as part of the wider Staffordshire OPE partnership to embark on an ambitious OPE project to increase the scale and range of public services operating from its Community Hub.
+We supported South Staffordshire Council as part of the wider Staffordshire OPE partnership to embark on an ambitious project to increase the scale and range of public services operating from its Community Hub.
 The Hub will integrate a GP surgery, pharmacy, NHS Clinic, private businesses and voluntary organisations alongside existing library and Council offices.

 In assessing the strategic asset rationalisation plan, HLM’s approach generated principal ‘Performance and Compliance Criteria’ which was used to benchmark the option appraisal process.